envytools/envytools/hwdocs/display/nv01/pdac.rst

    in fact effectively 8-bit (with high 24 bits ignored on write, returned as 0 on reads).

+   This range is always active.

 The DAC registers
 =================

-The inner DAC registers are accessed by the following MMIO registers:
+The DAC has a lot of registers, and only a handful are available directly in the MMIO space.
+Most of its registers are so-called "inner DAC registers", are selected by a 16-bit index, and can be accessed by indexed data port in MMIO space:

-.. reg:: 8 nv01-pdac-index-low indirect DAC register index, low part
+.. reg:: 32 nv01-pdac-index-low indirect DAC register index, low part

-   .. todo:: write me
+   Stores low 8 bits of the register index to be accessed.

-.. reg:: 8 nv01-pdac-index-high indirect DAC register index, high part
+.. reg:: 32 nv01-pdac-index-high indirect DAC register index, high part

-   .. todo:: write me
+   Stores high 8 bits of the register index to be accessed.

-.. reg:: 8 nv01-pdac-data indirect DAC register data
+.. reg:: 32 nv01-pdac-data indirect DAC register data

-   .. todo:: write me
+   All accesses to this register are forwarded to :obj:`nv01-dac` register selected by the above two index registers.
+After every access, the index stored in the index registers is incremented by 1 (with proper carry between high and low part).

-The registers are:
+The inner DAC registers are:

 .. space:: 8 nv01-dac 0x10000 -
    0x0004 CONFIG_0 nv01-dac-config-0